Talal Alkernawi: Career

 Alkernawi started his career in a local bank.
 He was quickly promoted and became a bank manager at the age of 25.
 He served as a bank manager for a few years and then went on to politics.

 In 1977, he joined the Israeli Labor Party.

 In 1989, he ran for office in the city of Rahat.
 He was not elected, although he became the deputy mayor.
 In 1993, he was elected for the first time as the Mayor of Rahat.
-In his first period of office, Rahat's status was changed from a small local municipality to a city.
+In his first period of office, Rahat's status was changed from a local council to a city.

 In 1994, he participated in the Oslo accords, and was Yitzhak Rabin's advisor as an Arabic-speaking politician.

 Mayoralty

 City size & land

 During his tenure in Office for the years of 2013-2018, the city grew by 21,000 dunam which meant it doubled its size.
 This was done by an agreement with a municipality near by to pass land in order for Rahat to grow.